Patient Education

 Hydroceles in newborns may mean there is an opening between the abdomen and the scrotum.
 Normally such openings close before birth or shortly after.

 Hydroceles that appear later in life may be caused by an injury or surgery to the scrotum or groin area.
 Or they can be caused by inflammation or infection of the epididymis or testicles.
-In rare cases, hydroceles may occur with cancer of the testicle or the left kidney.
-This type of hydrocele can occur at any age but is most common in men older than 40.
+In rare cases, hydroceles may occur with cancer of the testicle.
+This type of hydrocele can occur at any age but is most common after 40.

 What are the symptoms?